-Disabled Access Credit Modification: The amount of any depreciation deduction or business expense deduction claimed on your federal return that was used to determine the Disabled Access Credit on Schedule K-37.

-Small Employer Health Insurance Contribution Credit: Reduce the amount of expense deduction that is included in federal taxable income by the dollar amount of the credit claimed.
-Complete Schedule K-57 and enclose it with your Kansas return.

-Community Service Contribution Credit: The amount of any charitable contribution claimed on your federal return used to compute the Community Service Contribution Credit on Schedule K-60.

-Swine Facility Improvement Credit: The amount of any costs claimed on your federal return and used as the basis for this credit on Schedule K-38.

-Habitat Management Credit: The amount of any real estate taxes and costs claimed on your federal return used to determine the credit on Schedule K-63.
+- Disabled Access Credit.
+The amount of any depreciation deduction or business expense deduction claimed on your federal return that was used to determine the Disabled Access Credit on Schedule K-37. - Small Employer Healthcare Credit.
+Reduce the amount of expense deduction that is included in federal taxable income by the dollar amount of the credit claimed.
+Complete Schedule K-57 and enclose it with your return. - Community Service Contribution Credit.
+The amount of any charitable contribution claimed on your federal return used to compute the Community Service Contribution Credit on Schedule K-60. - Swine Facility Improvement Credit.
+The amount of any costs claimed on your federal return and used as the basis for this credit on Schedule K-38. - Regional Foundation Contribution Credit: The amount of any charitable contribution claimed on your federal return used to compute the Regional Foundation Credit on Schedule K-32. - Individual Development Account Credit.
+Enter the amount of the contribution claimed to the extent the same is the basis for claiming the Individual Development Account Credit on Schedule K-68. - Expenditures Energy Credits.
+Enter the amount of any expenditures claimed to the extent the same is claimed as the basis for any credit allowed on Credit Schedule K-73, K-77, K-78, K-79, K-80, K-81, K-82, or K-83. - Amortization Energy Credits.
+Enter the amount of any amortization deduction claimed, to the extent the same is claimed on the federal income tax form for deduction, with regard to Credit Schedule K-73, K-77, K-78, K-79, K-82 or K-83 and any amount claimed in determining federal adjusted gross income on carbon dioxide recapture, sequestration or utilization machinery and equipment, or waste heat utilization system property.